ollamc/juliaPF/README.md

 To run a simulation, 2 options are available:
 1. 	- Open a terminal and place yourself in the directory containing the mesh files, the FEM.jl script and main_tensile.jl script.
 	- Open a Julia session (if properly installed, on Linux, simply call "julia".
 Otherwise see Julia documentation).
-	- To read and compile the FEM.jl script, execute: 	include("FEM.jl")
+	- To read and compile the FEM.jl script, execute: 	include("FEM.jl").
-	- To launch the simulation, execute: 				include("main_tensile.jl")
+	- To launch the simulation, execute: 				include("main_tensile.jl").

 2. If you have Atom (text editor) and Juno (Atom environment for the Julia language) installed, then simply:
 	- Open and execute the FEM.jl file with Atom+Juno (Ctrl + Shift + Enter to execute the file).